 Call for Sustainable Strategies and for Holistic Actions

 In the view of the findings of the World Humanitarian Congress in Istanbul and taking into consideration the international commitments in the framework of the United Nations and the European Union, Austria’s engagement in humanitarian aid is far behind compared with other European countries.
-Although the funds of the Austrian Disaster Relief Fund (Auslandskatastrophenfonds, AKF) were increased to 20 million EUR per year as from 2016, the critical question remains: how can this policy meet the World Humanitarian Congress’s request to “shift from funding to financing” in the future?
+The critical question remains: how can this policy meet the World Humanitarian Congress’s request to “shift from funding to financing” in the future?

 The significance of this request emerges in the international comparison as shown below: